Content Factories in Focus: How Bosch, L'Oréal and Telekom successfully use content hubs – Image: Xpert.Digital

 4. Increase in regional and global hubs

-5. Advancement of technology
+5. Further development of the technology

-Content hubs as a driver of innovation
+Content hubs as drivers of innovation

-A look at Generation Z and the multiplatform strategy
+A look at Generation Z and the multi-platform strategy

 Internal communication and team building